echothrust/echofish/README.md

   * Issue an alert if the ssh logins on the servers are not from the admin's IP

-You can find configuration samples, installation recipies and other usefull information on the docs folder.
+You can find configuration samples, installation recipes and other usefull information on the docs folder.